GiuliaAI/Elevenlabs-TTS-Streaming-UnityEngine/README.md

 # Elevenlabs API stream for UnityEngine

+## ⚠️ Project Status: Work in Progress

+**Important Notice:** This project is currently a work in progress and is not yet functional.

+We are actively working on integrating the Elevenlabs API with Unity via WebSocket streaming.
+However, several features are still under development, including the final audio playback implementation using Unity's `AudioSource`.

+Please be aware that this project may contain bugs, incomplete features, and may not work as intended at this stage.

+We appreciate your understanding and patience as we continue to develop and improve this project.

 ## Introduction

 This Unity project is designed to integrate Elevenlabs API with streaming functionality via WebSocket.
 The project includes a WebSocket server that receives tokenized messages from the client and forwards them to the Elevenlabs API for processing.